Skip to main content

 When a form is submitted the browser will forward this information and our code will activate.
 Calling the "initState" function.
 Which is an internal mechanism activating JENTIS to now create a state.

-The next steps are that trigger conditions are checked in context of this Step and tags will activate accordingly, if the conditions of the triggers are met.
+The next steps are that trigger conditions are checked in context of this State and tags will activate accordingly, if the conditions of the triggers are met.

 Meaning for your desired configuration that the next steps would be to create a trigger (that is connected to your new state) and tags that activate on that trigger.